Tabular Foundation Models Can Do Survival Analysis: Experimental results

 \subsection{Static results}

-\bo{Aggregate performance trends (Table \ref{tab:performance_comparison}).} Our evaluation across 43 datasets demonstrates that classification-based survival models consistently outperform existing baselines.
-The strong performance of XGBoost highlights the benefits of our classification formulation, while MITRA having the best overall performance demonstrates the advantage of leveraging prior knowledge in TFMs.
-Furthermore, note that our results for all models are averaged over five different time discretiziation granularities $K \in \{ 4, 5, 10, 15, 20 \}$, which highlights the strength of TFMs is relatively robust to the choice of $K$.
-Additionally, CoxPH outperforms both DeepHit and DeepSurv, likely because deep survival models trained from scratch struggle in the small-sample regimes.
+\bo{Aggregate performance trends (Table \ref{tab:performance_comparison}).} Our evaluation across $43$ datasets demonstrates that classification-based survival models consistently outperform existing baselines.
+The strong performance of XGBoost-CF highlights the benefits of our classification formulation, while MITRA-CF having the best overall performance demonstrates the advantage of leveraging prior knowledge in TFMs.
+The discrete-hazard (DH) and multi-class (MC) variants of the same classifiers underperform the direct variants on every aggregate metric, illustrating that the choice of formulation matters.
+Our Table \ref{tab:performance_comparison} results are averaged over four different time-discretization granularities $K \in \{5, 10, 15, 20\}$.
+Overall, we find that our approach is relatively robust to the choice of $K$; see Appendix \ref{app:K_sensitivity} and Figure \ref{fig:performance_gains} for additional details.
+We also notice that CoxPH outperforms both DeepHit and DeepSurv, likely because deep survival models trained from scratch struggle in the small-sample regimes.
 These results suggest that reformulating survival as classification allows general-purpose foundation models to leverage their inductive biases more effectively.

-\bo{Distribution of model performance (Figure \ref{fig:static_metrics_vs_quantiles}).} While Table \ref{tab:performance_comparison} reports results averaged across datasets and multiple discretization scales ($K$), Figure \ref{fig:static_metrics_vs_quantiles} illustrates the performance distribution across the $43$ datasets for the $K=5$ setting.
-These distributions show that MITRA and XGBoost maintain better median performance across all three metrics compared to the two strongest baselines.
-Additionally, MITRA has the best lower-performing quartile of all the models across all metrics; specifically, its $25$th percentile for C-index and Integrated AUC are comparable to or greater than those of all other models, and its $75$th percentile for IBS is less than those of all other models.
+\bo{Heterogeneity in gains across datasets (Figure \ref{fig:performance_gains}).} While the aggregate gains in Table~\ref{tab:performance_comparison} are modest in median, the per-dataset distribution is heterogeneous.
+For each of the $43$ static datasets $d$, we compute the relative gain of MITRA-CF over the best non-TFM baseline: $G_d \triangleq \frac{m^{\TN{TFM}}_d - m^{\TN{best-baseline}}_d}{m^{\TN{best-baseline}}_d}$, where $m$ is the metric of interest (C-index, Integrated AUC, or IBS, with signs adjusted so that larger $G_d$ corresponds to greater improvement for the TFM). \textit{We find that the gains in the top $30\%$ of datasets shows a $5$--$9\%$ improvement and the top $10\%$ show $>20\%$ improvement over the best non-TFM baseline.}

+Furthermore, our results in Figure \ref{fig:performance_gains} also illustrate the benefits of the cumulative failure modeling approach over the discrete hazard modeling approach, especially as the number of discretization intervals $K$ increases.
+Notice especially for the median dataset (subfigure a), that the discrete hazard (DH) modeling approach has gains over the baseline methods that are monotonically decreasing as $K$ increases.
+In contrast, the cumulative failure (CF) approaches (especially with MITRA) have performance that has relatively stable or even increasing gains over baseline methods as $K$ increases.